Monster Mortar

-Description
+Caliber

-The Monster Mortar was ordered by the Belgian Minister of War Baron Empain.
+The Monster Mortar was ordered by the Belgian Minister of War Baron Evain.
 Conceived by the French artillery officer Henri-Joseph Paixhans, the 24 in caliber mortar was cast at the Belgian royal foundry of Cannons in 1832 in Liège, Belgium.

+French contemporary sources report that the Monster Mortar had a caliber of 22 inches.
+Before the adoption of the metric system, several European countries had customary units whose name translates into "inch".
+The French pouce measured 27.88 mm, at least when applied to describe the calibre of artillery pieces (see also: Units of measurement in France and Mesures usuelles).
+22 French inches are equivalent to 24 English inches.
+Thus the caliber was about 610mm.

+In some sources it is stated that the Monster Mortar had a caliber of 36 French inches or 975mm.
+This is apparently false, with the true caliber being 610mm.
+The misunderstanding might stem from the fact that the outer diameter of the barrel was 1 meter, also about 975mm or 36 French inches.
+Thus it might be that on some sources, the outer barrel diameter of 36 French inches has been mixed with the caliber of 22 French inches (naturally "caliber" means the internal diameter of the barrel aperture).

 Next to the Monster Mortar, the largest mortars ever developed were two 36 in caliber mortars: Mallet's Mortar, designed by Robert Mallet and tested by the Woolwich Arsenal, London, in 1857; and "Little David" developed in the United States for use in World War II.
 These mortars never saw action.

 Service

 Belgian revolution

 The Belgian Revolution that began in August 1830 led to the secession of the southern provinces from the United Kingdom of the Netherlands and established an independent Kingdom of Belgium.
 The Dutch king William I intended to suppress the Belgian Revolution by invading Belgium on 2 August 1831.
 Over the course of the next few days Belgian forces were defeated several times in battle and Dutch troops advanced deep into Belgian territory until, on 8 August, the Belgian government appealed to France for support.
 Following the Ten Days' Campaign of the French Armée du Nord under Marshal Étienne Gérard, the Dutch troops started to withdraw.
 The King of the Netherlands ordered the Dutch General David Hendrik Chassé to hold the Citadel of Antwerp at all costs with 4500 men.